amboar/fpos/README.md

 3. Description, a human decipherable annotation
 4. Category, describes the type of transaction from a finite set.

-Note that transform.py must output IR with at least the first three columns. combine.py will use data in the first three columns but will not strip the fourth if present. annotate.py learns from rows containing the category to guess at the category for rows lacking it and as such the document output by annotate.py will have all four columns. visualise.py requires all four fields to function.
+Note that transform must output IR with at least the first three columns. combine will use data in the first three columns but will not strip the fourth if present. annotate learns from rows containing the category to guess at the category for rows lacking it and as such the document output by annotate will have all four columns. visualise requires all four fields to function.

 Example IR Document
 -------------------